Paul-Dempsey/pachde1/docs/Copper-mini.md

 When the outputs of one are connected to the inputs of another, the source module is the absolute source of values for the connected one.
 They are completely synchronized.

-This can be useful when animating Null and Info.
-You can extend Null and Info with a less intrusive Copper-mini driven by a full Copper elsewhere in the patch.
+This can be useful when animating the colors of other modules.
+You can extend with a less intrusive Copper-mini driven by a full Copper elsewhere in the patch.

 ## Outputs